Apply by December 20, 2024

 Grantee | Marin County, CA

-Marin People’s Plan addresses flooding and storm impacts with Watershed Steward Training, teaching community members to implement nature-based solutions for Marin City’s climate resilience through community-led projects.
+Marin City People’s Plan addresses flooding and storm impacts with Watershed Steward Training, teaching community members to implement nature-based solutions in Marin City.

 Fund Partners